holt087/Hackathon-2025/README.md

+Location/map app
-Gives live data of how many people are in a certain area.
+- gives live data of how many people are in a certain area
-Highlights key locations like eateries, dorms, and recreation spots.
+- highlights key locations like eateries, dorms, and recreation spots
-Tracks hotspot locations to show trending places and give data on the busiest and slowest hours for certain locations.
+- tracks hotspot locations to show trending places and give data on the busiest and slowest hours

+inc. mapbox, firebase